microsoft/industry/healthcare/referenceImplementation/readme.md

 - DDoS Protection Standard to be enabled for the Azure platform.
 Enabling this will provide an option to assign requisite Azure Policy on the *healthcare landing zones* tab later.
 - Network Watcher observability for the virtual networks that will be created.
 Enabling this will assign Azure Policy to ensure that Network Watcher will be created into all subscriptions containing a virtual network.
-- NSG Flow Logs can be enabled for all Network Security Groups, and will be stored into a storage account in the dedicated subscription for *Security, Governance, and Compliance* subscription, and also in the Azure Log Analytics workspace.
-- Traffic Analytics which provides a curated view of networking traffic for Azure and Distributed Edge.

  ![img](./media/nwlogs.PNG)